KarstSkarn/ChAIScrapper/README.md

 # Setup Guide
 The setup of ChAIScrapper requires the user to customize some parameters for its operation.
 These steps are simple and require no prior knowledge of any kind.

-Note: **ChAIScrapper Chromium 2.0 o longer requires Chrome Installed** It uses it's own standalone Chromium executable.
+Note: **ChAIScrapper Chromium 2.0 no longer requires Chrome Installed** It uses it's own standalone Chromium executable.

 ### Create a Discord Bot
 Due to its operation ChAIScrapper requires a Discord bot to be created **exclusively** for its operation.
 This is a simple task that **any Discord user** can perform through the Discord developer portal.